 - 1 tsp coconut oil

-Combine the bananas, nut butter, almond milk, honey and salt in a blender and blend until completely smooth.
+Combine the bananas, nut butter, almond milk, honey and salt (and optional collagen) in a blender and blend until completely smooth.

 Pour the mixture into a popsicle mold, it should make 6-8 popsicles depending on size.
 Insert a popsicle stick and place in the freezer for minimum 4 hours until completely frozen.
 You can eat them once they are completely frozen or continue on to the next step.